Professional Indemnity Insurance

 3. Correct disclosures - all statements disclosed, statement of facts, should be full, true and accurate and given after undertaking a reasonable search.
 Deliberate or reckless failures to present the risk fairly could mean part or all of your claim is declined.

-4. Professional definition - all PI insurance policies will refer to a definition of professional service.
+4. Business activites - all PI policies will refer to a definition of professional service.
 It's important this definition is broad enough to capture your activities and sufficient information has been disclosed to ensure you are covered.

 5. Terms and conditions - cover offered from the market can vary - the triggers of a policy, the insuring clauses, definitions, conditions and exclusions can be different.
 Unless you are an expert it can be hard to distinguish between the different policies.

 6. Rated security - the insurers reputation for paying claims is an important consideration.
-If you need to reply on your insurance policy, you don't want the uncertainty that cover hasn't been granted to protect your interests.
+If you need to rely on your policy, you don't want the uncertainty that cover hasn't been granted due to the insurer's insolvency.

-How to compare professional indemnity cover from the market?
+How to compare professional indemnity insurance coverage from the market?

 All the insurers we work with are overseen by the Prudential Regulation Authority and have an AM Best rating of A+.